 Pea plants grasp onto netting, twine, or thin bamboo poles with their curly tendrils.
 This pea trellis made with twine is a perfect solution to fit a lot of peas into a small space, but it can also be as successful and a bit more sturdy to use a woven bamboo trellis (plus it’s better for those less gentle pea pickers, AKA kids and the dog).

-Cucumbers and squash can also do very will climbing up a trellis, but there needs to be enough strength to hold the vine, and then the heavy fruit as it ripens.
+Cucumbers and squash can also do very well climbing up a trellis, but there needs to be enough strength to hold the thick vine and then the heavy fruit as it ripens.
 Depending on the size and weight of the fruit, you can choose a thicker and stronger bamboo pole to weave.
 Alternatively, you can lean the trellis to the side so it looks like a triangle (as discussed above).

 Now that you have your bamboo poles, you can start to build.
 Place poles about 6″-12″ apart (depending on the size of what you are working with) by firmly staking the end into the ground.
 This smaller pea trellis is spaced 4″ apart with fairly thin bamboo that measures 5′ high.